Alogliptin is a medicine used to treat type 2 diabetes.

 It works by increasing the amount of insulin that your body makes.
 Insulin is the hormone that controls sugar levels in your blood.

 Alogliptin is only available on prescription.

 It comes as tablets that you swallow.
-It also comes as tablets containing a mixture of alogliptin and metformin.
-Metformin is another drug used to treat diabetes.
+It also comes as tablets containing a mixture of alogliptin and another diabetes medicine called metformin.
+This is known by the brand name Vipdomet.

 Alogliptin is not suitable for some people.
 To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to alogliptin or any other medicines in the past
+- have ever had an allergic reaction to alogliptin or any other medicine

 - have kidney disease or liver disease